Introduction

 Any generative AI options provided in editing software such as – but not only - 'generative fill', that allows the addition or removal of content in images or video, should only be employed where their use would not materially mislead audiences.

-Whenever these techniques are used they should be signalled to the audience in an appropriate manner.
+Whenever these techniques are used they should be signalled to the audience in an appropriate manner in line with the BBC's AI Transparency advice.

 Generative AI or AI driven tools may be considered for use as part of the production process where they do not directly create content for publication but provide information, insight or analysis that might aid that process.

-Similarly any use of transcription technologies would require careful human editorial oversight.
+Similarly any use of transcription or translation technologies would requires careful human editorial oversight.

 Any use of generative AI or AI driven tools must be actively monitored and outcomes must be further assessed by human editorial oversight before it is employed in BBC content.